jessepav/libgdx-wiki-old/Setting-up-your-Development-Environment-(Eclipse,-Intellij-IDEA,-NetBeans).md

 #### Setting up RoboVM for iOS development
 As the official RoboVM has been shut down Microsoft, libGDX has since switched to a fork of RoboVM, maintained by the libGDX core contributors.
 It's known as [MobiDevelop's RoboVM fork](http://robovm.mobidevelop.com).

-For Eclipse, check what is the latest release version of the (RoboVM Eclipse plugin](http://robovm.mobidevelop.com/downloads/releases/eclipse/).
-The update URL should look like this: `http://robovm.mobidevelop.com/downloads/releases/eclipse/2.1.0/site`.
-Just replace the version string with the latest release' version string.

-For IntelliJ IDEA and Android Studio, download the latest [RoboVM IntelliJ IDEA plugin from MobiDevelop's site](http://robovm.mobidevelop.com/downloads/releases/idea/).
-To install it, run IntelliJ IDEA/Android Studio, hit `CMD+;`, go to `Plugins`, then select `Install from disk...`.
-Select the `.jar` you downloaded and restart IntelliJ IDEA.

 For Gradle, everything is already setup for you.
 The RoboVM Gradle plugin will be automatically downloaded and used by your Gradle build.